-The evening began with Pastor Hardy Plank introducing Crockpot
+The evening began with Pastor Hardy Plank introducing Crockpot Crockpot then pre-

-Crockpot then presents.

 Crockpot then presented seven delicious recipes to the group.
-The first was black bean soup which she said was a nutritious way to begin a meal.
-It was low in sodium and high in calcium.
-The second vinaigrette, followed by a vegan patty consisting of garbanzos, fruit drink and a sugarless dessert.
+The first was black bean soup which she said was a nutritious way to recipe was a three-bean salad, tossed with a low fat avocado onions and olives.
+Other featured recipes included a refreshing fruit drink and a sugarless dessert.
 Everyone seemed to really Plank presenting a brief talk on how physical and spiritual health